ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### purpose

 Reports the key capabilities associated with the subject key.
-Since multiple capabilities can be associated with a single key, the value of this attribute is a list of capabilities, each reported as an object identifier (OID).
+Since multiple capabilities can be associated with a single key, the value of this claim is a list of capabilities, each reported as an object identifier (OID).

-The value of this attribute is the DER encoding of the following structure:
+The value of this claim is the DER encoding of the following structure:

 ~~~ asn.1